-Terminals represent logical ports, entries, or exit locations on a single point feature.
+Terminals represent logical ports, entries, or exit locations on a single device or junction object.
 A key use of terminals is to set them as subnetwork controllers to define the origin of a subnetwork.
-Terminals create internal paths within a device; from those paths, a set of valid paths can be established to control how a commodity can flow through a device at different states.
-To learn more about the application of terminals, see Device terminals.
+Terminals create internal paths within a feature; from those paths, a set of valid paths can be established to control how a commodity can flow through a feature at different states.
+To learn more about the application of terminals, see Terminals.

 There are several steps involved with managing terminals: